 - Be sure to check out our cross-conference events and sessions

-- Thursday, May 25 is our final day with three post-conference workshops running:
+- Thursday, March 29 is our final day with two post-conference workshops running:

-- Advanced SQL Server High Availability with Brent Ozar
+- Mastering Query Tuning for SQL Server with Brent Ozar

 SQLintersection: Why is it for you?